dancer1325/aws-iam-user-guide/doc_source/id_credentials_passwords.md

 * passwords
   * can be managed by you
   * uses
-    * -- for --
     * AWS account root user
     * IAM users | your account
       * -- to access the -- AWS Management Console (❌NOT AWS CLI, Tools for Windows PowerShell, the AWS SDKs or APIs❌)
 * [access keys](id_credentials_access-keys.md)
   * uses
     * IAM users -- can access --